 After our breakfast, we were off to the beach today.
-We headed for the State Park Beach near the resort.
-Here you have 1.5 miles of beach that is full of sea shells.
-It made me think of the Outer Banks of North Carolina when I was young, before millions of people seemed to find those beaches every year.
+We headed for State Park Beach near the resort.
+Here you have 1.5 miles of beach that are full of sea shells.
+It made me think of the Outer Banks of North Carolina when I was young before millions of people seemed to find those beaches every year.
 Tons of seashells all along the beach.
-Here on this part of the beach you will even find palm trees that seem native to the area, which was a little shocking to see this far North, but neat.
+Here on this part of the beach, you will even find palm trees that seem native to the area, which was a little shocking to see this far North, but neat.

 We stayed here playing on the beach for hours.
 Then we headed back to the villa to change and get ready to take the girls into Charleston for shopping and the night’s entertainment.

-Before sailing, I figured we could let the ladies, start the afternoon shopping.
-Nothing works better to calm the ladies than shopping for fun stuff, not for school cloths or stressful things.
+Before sailing, I figured we could let the ladies start the afternoon shopping.
+Nothing works better to calm the ladies than shopping for fun stuff, not for school clothes or stressful things.

 The waterway around Charleston was fun, and the location of the Charleston City Marina put us in a great spot to launch back into town and find something good for dinner.

 We landed at Circa 1886 for dinner.
 Wow, what a neat place.
-Rustic cooking and Charleston Historic atmosphere combined here seamlessly.
-The menu was fine dinning and they say rustic but it felt and tasted fine dinning in its presentation and taste.
-This was not a cheap venue,, but the food was excellent and I was amazed we were able to get a good table without a reservation.
-Here you enter through a small garden like entrance and it feels like you are going back in time to a much earlier part of our Nation’s history.
+Rustic cooking and Charleston’s Historic atmosphere combined here seamlessly.
+The menu was fine dining and they say rustic but it felt and tasted fine dining in its presentation and taste.
+This was not a cheap venue, but the food was excellent and I was amazed we were able to get a good table without a reservation.
+Here you enter through a small garden-like entrance and it feels like you are going back in time to a much earlier part of our Nation’s history.
 The doors to the kitchen are wooden and make you think of food being served at a large plantation home a long time ago.
-One door used to go in the kitchen and another for coming out of it.
+One door used to go into the kitchen and another for coming out of it.
 When either happened, the staff had their arms full of food or plates.

 Today we were back at the beach in the morning then we all wanted to just explore more of Edisto Beach.
 It was nice being so close to Charleston, but we wanted to get the full feeling for this little beach town.

 We ate a ton of food going with local favorites and fun sides too.
-They had a ½ pound burger that was slamming, and the snack like sides were perfect here.
-I give this place a 9 out of 10 for vacation dinning.
+They had a ½ pound burger that was slamming, and the snack-like sides were perfect here.
+I give this place a 9 out of 10 for vacation dining.
 Such a great value for a restaurant in a vacation town.
 Truly impressive.
 If you go to Edisto, you simply have to stop here.
 There is no reason not to.

 After the full day at the beach and around town, and a killer meal, we had already checked out of the villa and it was time for the drive home.
 We felt it better to drive back at night and make the most of our last day in town.
 I was wiped out however and was happy to have the other couple drive the rental car back most of the way.
 Especially since the girl was a Seafarer, I knew I could not be in better hands.